GSA/cio.gov-redo/_members/bio.mendes.andres.md

 bio-phone:
 bio-email:
 ---
-André Mendes was appointed Chief Information Officer (Acting) for the Department of Commerce in August of 2019.
+André Mendes was appointed Chief Information Officer for the Department of Commerce in August of 2019.
 There, he has overall responsibility and oversight of all technology systems at the United States Department of Commerce (DOC) and its associated Bureaus (FY2020 Budget $3.8B).